abhayIII/llm-v3-implementation/README.md

    - Check browser compatibility
    - Validate accessibility

-## This V3 is developed using deepseek-r1 in cursor chat
+## This V3 is developed using Deepseek-R1 Model in cursor chat